KingFifer40/Portable-GM_BOT/README.md

 ### Web search

-The AI is connected to DuckDuckGo search and will automatically search the web when you ask about:
+The AI is connected to DuckDuckGo and will automatically search the web when you ask about:
 - Current events or breaking news
 - Scores, prices, or any rapidly-changing information
-- Anything that may have changed since the AI's training cutoff (early 2023 for most models)
+- Anything that may have changed since the AI's training cutoff

 Examples:
 ```